 How was parent input gained from the majority of parents about the times that best met their need for parent involvement meetings and activities?
 [ESEA Section 1116 (c)(2)]

-From previously held meetings throughout the 2018-2019 school year parents were polled as to the best time to hold meetings.
-Due to the number of parents that work full time, evening meetings best met the free time of parents.
+From previously held meetings throughout the 2019-2020 school year parents were polled as to the best time to hold meetings.
+Due to the number of parents that work full time, flexible meetings best met parents schedule and incorporate virtual opportunities.

 What documentation does the school have that parent needs for meeting times, transportation needs, childcare, and home visits for family engagement were assessed?